1 Don't be a superwoman'!

 # 7 Snack - time

-a selection of snacks to work and eat something every
+To maintain energy levels and to avoid nausea & heartburn (common ailments of pregnancy), stock up a selection of snacks to work and eat something every few hours.

-# 8 Pregnancy
+# 8 Pregnancy emergency kit

 # 9 Write notes

-# 10 Heroine you
+# 10 Heroine you are not!

 If possible, start your maternity leave a week or 2 prior to your due date to give yourself ample time to rest before the big day.

 The Final Word